metaplatform/metajs/README.md

 Usefull utility functions which are used by other MetaJS components.

 **See demos for working example and advanced usage.**

+Demos are also available on: [MetaJS on MetaPlatform's repository](http://repo.meta-platform.com/metajs/demo/)

 ## TO-DO
 - Meta-services API client